 Habitat Forum (INHAF), an Indian non-profit registered in 1999, is a network of professionals, civil society organizations, people engaged in academic and research work and others working in the human settlements development field, both rural and urban.
-Committed to better human settlements, especially the conditions of living of the poor and the low income groups, it engages in studying development action and advocates required changes, focused on inclusivity, sustainability and equity.
-Informality, urban and rural housing, poverty, urbanisation, the role of professional education and that of civil society in development planning and action are its main areas of work.
+Committed to better human settlements, especially the living conditions of the poor and lower income groups, it engages in studying development action and advocates required changes, focused on inclusivity, sustainability and equity.
+Informality, urban and rural housing, poverty, urbanisation, mobility and the role of professional education and that of civil society in development planning and action are its main areas of work.

 INHAF is a Public Charitable Trust and donations to it get tax exemption under Section 80 G of the Income Tax Act, 1961.